seed-rs/seed/README.md

 ```

 The update [function]( https://doc.rust-lang.org/book/ch03-03-how-functions-work.html)
-you pass to `seed::vdom::run` describes how the state should change, upon
+you pass to `seed::run` describes how the state should change, upon
 receiving each type of Message.
 It is the only place where the model is changed.
 It accepts a message reference, and model
 reference as parameters, and returns a Model instance.
 This function signature cannot be changed.
  Note that it doesn’t update the model in place: It returns a new one.